Catholic archbishop posts, deletes tweets critical of Trump

 The postings were deleted by Tuesday morning.
 Later, in English and Spanish, he tweeted that he regretted that his remarks “were not focused on the issues but on an individual.”

-The tweets came in response to a mass shooting in El Paso that killed 22 people.
+The tweets came after a mass shooting in El Paso that killed 22 people.
 The suspected gunman adopted Trump’s anti-immigrant rhetoric in his social media postings.

 Information from: San Antonio Express-News, http://www.mysanantonio.com